-REMOTE PROGRAMMING-PC
+REMOTE PROGRAMMING-PC (Device Manager)

 Remote programming allows the technician to access the system database from a remote location for the purpose of making changes to the customer data.
-Installation Tool and Device Manager are proprietary, webbased programming applications used to access and manipulate the database.
-The Installation Tool program connects to the system via LAN or WAN connection to the MP40.
+Device Manager is a proprietary, web-based programming applications used to access and manipulate the database.
+The Device Manager program connects to the system via LAN or WAN connection to the MP40.
 The Device Manager program is available in two versions: Embedded version, which resides on the phone system processor card, or Client version, which resides on the technician's PC.